 1. Using the Hot Compost Method

-If your ccompost heap gets plenty of heat and is steaming to the touch, then you can try composting weeds in as little as 6 to 8 months.
-To get your compost piles hot enough requires a perfect mix of browns and greens, regular working and (ideally) a sunny location.
-The hot composting should damage and destroy roots and seed heads so that your weeds will not propagate from the compost.
+If your compost heap gets plenty of heat and is steaming to the touch, then you can try composting weeds in as little as 6 to 8 months.
+Getting your compost piles hot enough requires a perfect mix of browns and greens, regular working, and (ideally) a sunny location.
+The hot composting should damage and destroy roots and seed heads so that your weeds will not propagate from the compost – but only if you get it hot enough!

 You can use a compost thermometer to check the temperature of your compost heap.